 eCPM vs RPM Is Skewing True Earnings

-In most industries, the metrics that have been long established to measure success are generally tried and true reflections of the successful parties best interests.
-In the advertising and publishing industry, we can truly say that this is not the case.
-This becomes clear when you start hearing publishers, ad ops teams, and site owners debating and quoting eCPM vs. RPM as key metrics to determine a site’s earnings vs revenue success.
+In most industries, the metrics that represent success for the parties involved have long ago been generally agreed.
+In the advertising and publishing industry, this is not the case.
+This becomes clear when you start talking with publishers, ad ops teams, and site owners debating and quoting eCPM (the effective Cost per Mille or Thousand ad impressions) vs. RPM (Revenue per Mille or Thousand pageviews) metrics as the key metrics to determine if a site’s earnings represent ‘revenue success’.

-CPM, eCPM, and RPM could all be going up but your site revenue, SEO, visitors, and UX metrics could all be theoretically going down (in fact, we’ve seen it happen… a lot).
+CPM, eCPM, and RPM could all be going up but your site revenue as a whole, SEO, visitors, and UX metrics could all be theoretically going down (in fact, we’ve seen this happen… a lot).

-Below I’ll explain the math behind this and outline the simple formula that will allow you to consistently (and simply) measure the direction of site revenue/earnings; while taking into account things like visitors, SEO, bounce rate, pageviews per visit, and other UX metrics.
+Below, we’ll explain the math behind this and outline the simple formula that will allow you to consistently (and simply) measure the direction of your site’s revenue/earnings; while taking into account things like visitors, SEO, bounce rate, pageviews per visit, and other UX metrics.

 CPM vs. RPM actually doesn’t matter.
 There’s another metric that actually is better for optimizing total revenue that is easier to calculate.